Ditton Church of England Junior School (Voluntary Aided)

 Children in Local Authority Care – a child under the age of 18 years for whom the local authority provides accommodation by agreement with their parents / carers (Section 22 of the Children Act 1989) or who is the subject of a care order under Part IV of the Act.
 This applies equally to children who immediately after being looked after by the local authority became subject to an adoption, residence or special guardianship order.
 (As defined by Section 46 of the Adoption and Children Act 2002 or Section 8 or 14A of the Children Act 1989)

 Attendance at Ditton Infant School - (Linked Admission arrangement)

 Current Family Association – A brother or sister in the school at the time of entry.

 Medical, health, social and special access reasons will be applied in accordance with the school’s legal obligations; in particular those under the Equality Act 2010.
 Priority will be given to those children whose mental or physical impairment means they have a demonstrable and significant need to attend a particular school.
 Equally this priority will apply to children whose parents’/ carers’ physical or mental health or social needs mean that they have a demonstrable and significant need to attend a particular school.
 Such claims will need to be supported by written evidence from a suitably qualified medical or other practitioner who can demonstrate a special connection between these needs and the particular school.

 Nearness of children’s home to school

-The distance between the child’s permanent home address and the school, measured in a straight line using Ordnance Survey address point data.
-Distances are measured from a point defined as within the child’s home to a point defined as within the school as specified by Ordnance Survey.
+Nearness of children’s homes to school – we use the distance between the child’s permanent home address and the school, measured in a straight line using the National Land and Property Gazetteer (NLPG) address point data.
+Distances are measured from a point defined as within the child’s home to a point defined as within the school as specified by NLPG.
 The same address point on the school site is used for everybody.

 The Governing Body has established arrangements for appeals against non-admission.
 These arrangements include an independent element.